LorenzoMase/Traffic-Prediction-SDN/README.md

 As the graphs show the model is understanding the pattern with a Mean Squared Error of 2360.

 At last, the model is validated on the validation set, the graph shows the prediction of the model over the distribution of the data.
+TODO immagine validation set

 ## Packets length prediction model
+The second model proposed is trained with a real-time approach, meaning that the model is trained in a server that is connected to the network, in our case inside a virtual machine.
+At first, the `server_training_RT.py` is executed, this will start a server listening to any interface on the port 6343.
+Then, inside the virtual machine is executed the topology and the tcpdump command, together with netcat, to direct the traffic captured to the python server: `sudo tcpdump -i s2-eth1 -w - | nc <IP_address> <port>`.
+To connect the host machine with the virtual machine the interface `bridge100` was used.

+Then, once the connection is confirmed by the server, it is possible to start creating the traffic inside the network, with the commands explained in the [Running example of the network](#Running-example-of-the-network) chapter